The Haunting of Sharon Tate: Plot

 Sharon becomes convinced that Manson and his "family" are plotting to kill her, but Abigail and Wojciech dismiss her fears as paranoia stemming from her pregnancy.
 Sharon brings the Manson recording to Steven, who is knowledgeable about technology, and he determines that it contains subliminal messages when played in reverse, revealing the phrase "Helter Skelter."
 Sharon subsequently has a nightmare in which she finds Steven's corpse in his car, and becomes convinced the dreams are premonitions.
 When Sharon believes she is going into labor, Steven runs to start his car.
 Sharon sees that Manson's followers have arrived, and rushes to the car, attempting to thwart his impending murder.
 Steven crashes the car into a fence, and he and Sharon flee back to the house on foot, as Tex shoots in their direction repeatedly.

 In the house, Sharon, Abigail, Steven, and Wojciech attempt to barricade the entrances, and find the power has been cut.
 Jay arrives at the house as the group is confronted by Tex, who tells Jay he is the devil and has come "to do the devil's business."
 Tex and Susan usher them into the living room, where Steven and Wojciech are bound and gagged.
 Sharon stabs Tex with a penknife and frees Jay.
-In the ensuing melee, Abigail kills Susan by smashing her head on the corner of a table.
+In the ensuing melee, Abigail kills Susan by smashing her head on the corner of the fireplace.

 Sharon, Jay, Abigail, and Steven retreat to Steven's trailer, while Patricia searches the house for Wojciech.
 She attempts to kill him, but he violently beats her before drowning her in the bathtub.
 Tex, injured but still alive, tracks the group as Steven attempts to use a CB radio to call for help.
 Tex breaches the camper, but Steven beats him with a shovel before Sharon shoots him to death.

 At dawn, the group approaches the house.
 As the others continue to the main road, Sharon returns to observe the crime scene.
 She is shocked to discover the corpses of Jay, Wojciech, Abigail and herself.
 Sharon realizes that the previous events were merely imagined, her "premonitions" were actually memories, and she and the others are, in fact, ghosts.
 Sharon, Jay, Abigail, Wojciech and Steven — realizing they are in the afterlife — walk away from the house, Sharon holding the son that she did not live to give birth to.